DAVID J. WILLIS ATTORNEY

 The Use of an Addendum

 How should revision of the standard contract be accomplished?
-One way is to make changes on the form itself (strike, insert, and initial with pen) although this can get messy.
+One way is to make changes on the form itself – strike, insert, and initial with pen.
+This is legally valid although it can get messy.
 It is often more convenient to attach an addendum to the standard form that supersedes any printed provisions that may conflict.
 Only items to be altered are mentioned in the addendum.
 Other provisions are left intact.
 This method of modifying the contract has an obvious advantage in negotiations: it is immediately apparent to everyone which terms are being changed and which are not.

 Typical Concerns of the Seller

 Usually, the seller usually has the simpler side of the transaction.
 First and foremost, the seller wants to make sure that a buyer is serious and capable of following through.
-For this reason, the buyer should be required to submit a pre-approval letter with a contract.
-The contract should arrive with a sufficient earnest money check and should show that the buyer will be making a substantial down payment.
+For this reason, the seller may want to require that the buyer submit a pre-approval letter with a contract.
+Also, the contract should arrive with a sufficient earnest money check and should show that the buyer will be making a substantial down payment.
 Other concerns of the seller include:

 (4) Specific Performance.
-The seller should avoid the possibility of being sued for specific performance of the contract, which could result in a lis pendens being filed that could have the effect of preventing sale of the property to anyone else.
+The seller should avoid the possibility of being sued for specific performance of the contract, which could possibly result in a lis pendens being filed that could prevent sale of the property to anyone else – so specific performance as a buyer remedy should be struck.

 (6) Assumptions.
 In the case of assumptions, the seller should assure that there is or will be a mutually acceptable assumption agreement as well as a deed to secure assumption that will be signed by the buyer at closing.
 Such an agreement should include disclosure of the potential future impact of any "due on sale" clause upon buyer.
-See Assumptions in Texas.
+See our articles entitled Assumptions in Texas and Due-on-Sale in Texas.

 (7) Seller Financing.
-In the event of a seller-financed transaction, it is in the seller´s interest to exercise control over the terms and conditions of the note and deed of trust beyond what is provided in the Seller Financing Addendum and then, ideally, obtain early approval for the form of the deed, note, and deed of trust.
-See Owner Financing in Texas.
+In the event of a seller-financed transaction, it is in the seller´s interest to exercise control over the terms and conditions of the note and deed of trust beyond what is provided in the TREC Seller Financing Addendum and then, ideally, obtain early approval for the form and content of the deed, note, and deed of trust.
+See the article entitled Owner Financing in Texas.

 (8) Wraparounds.
-In the event of a wrap transaction, the addendum should address the details of the wrap (since there is no TREC or TAR promulgated addendum for this) and then, ideally, obtain early approval for the form of the deed, note, deed of trust, and wraparound agreement.
+In the event of a wrap transaction, there should be a wrap addendum that addresses the details of the wrap (note: there is no TREC or TAR promulgated addendum for this) and then, ideally, obtain early approval for the form and content of the deed, note, deed of trust, and wraparound agreement.
 See Wraparound Transactions in Texas.

 As an aside, it should also be noted that the TREC Contract should never be used as a substitute for a contract for deed or other executory device.
 Given changes to Sec.
 5.061 et seq. of the Property Code, this practice, always dubious, is now out of the question for residential transactions.
 See Executory Contracts in Texas.